Test Complete

 Next Unit: Exposures and Transport Decisions

-Guidelines suggest cleaning before eating, before and after having direct contact with a patient’s intact skin (taking a pulse or blood pressure, performing physical examination, lifting patient in bed); after contact with blood, body fluids or excretions, mucous membranes, non-intact skin, or wound dressings; after contact with inanimate objects (including medical treatment) in the immediate vicinity of the patient; if hands move from a contaminated body site to a clean body site during patient care; after glove removal; and after using a restroom.
+Guidelines suggest cleaning before eating, before and after having direct contact with a patient's intact skin (taking a pulse or blood pressure, performing a physical examination, lifting a patient in bed); after contact with blood, body fluids, or excretions, mucous membranes, non-intact skin, or wound dressings; after contact with inanimate objects (including medical treatment) near the patient; if hands move from a contaminated body site to a clean body site during patient care; after glove removal; and after using a restroom.

 • The primary purpose of hand soap is to remove germs and bacteria, not kill them, and clean the hands.
-When washing your hands with soap, dirt and germs trapped in the natural oils of the skin are lifted and suspended in water.
+When washing your hands with soap, dirt, and germs trapped in the skin's natural oils are lifted and suspended in water.

-• Alcohol-based hand sanitizer, on the other hand, is proven to kill viruses and bacteria, but this is limited if the hands are visibly soiled.
+• On the other hand, alcohol-based hand sanitizer is proven to kill viruses and bacteria, but this is limited if the hands are visibly soiled.
+The alcohol-based sanitizer has the negative consequence of killing healthy bacteria and degrading the quality of your skin flora.

 Alcohol-based Hand Sanitizer